-A Coronavirus was first isolated in 1937 - it was an avian infectious bronchitis virus which had (and still has) the ability to seriously devastate poultry stocks.
-According to the Health Protection Agency (HPA), UK, it can also infect the uro-genitcal tract of chickens, and eventually spread to various organs in its body.
+A coronavirus was first isolated in 1937 - it was an avian infectious bronchitis virus which had (and still has) the ability to seriously devastate poultry stocks.
+According to the Health Protection Agency (HPA), UK, it can also infect the uro-genital tract of chickens, and eventually spread to various organs in its body.

-Human coronavirusesHuman coronvaviruses (HCoV) were first identified in the 1960s from the naval cavities of patients with the common cold.
+What are human coronaviruses?Human coronaviruses (HCoV) were first identified in the 1960s from the naval cavities of patients with the common cold.
 Approximatley 30% of common colds are caused by two human coronaviruses - OC43 and 229E.

 Coronaviruses are thus called because of their crown-like projections on their surfaces.
-"Corona" in Latin means "halo" or "crown".
+"Corona" in Latin means "halo" or "crown."

 Coronaviruses viewed under an electron microscope, with their halo, or crown-like (corona) appearance